5 Of The Best Culinary Experiences In India That You Must Try – Janice Guedes

 When you first think of Amritsar, you instantly think of the Golden Temple.
 But the city is also home to the largest community kitchen in the world known as The Langar Hall.

 This is where thousands of people are served food prepared by volunteers.
 The food here claims to feed the soul and stomach.
 The place is run by volunteers and donations, providing visitors unlimited food.
 The dishes served here change nearly everyday, it’s delicious, nutritious and there’s plenty for all.
-Here, in all honesty you’d see no tables or chairs but everyone sitting on ground level, cross-legged and enjoying the same meal.
+Here you’ll see no tables or chairs, but everyone sitting on ground level, cross-legged and enjoying the same meal.

 There are multiple kitchen areas where you would see gigantic size pots, pans and spoons stirring the largest meals being prepared.

 The beauty of a meal here is knowing that there are thousands of people working together to make your meal happen.
-The place was started from a simple idea of a Sikh Guru who believed there should be a place where everyone could sit together and eat the same meal regardless of religion, caste or social status.
+The langar is a place where everyone could sit together and eat the same meal regardless of religion, caste or social status.

 The meals here are completely free of cost, vegetarian and the place is open 24 hours.
 On an average 75,000 people eat a free meal here daily.
 Remember that you must keep your head covered at all times, so enter the area prepared with a scarf to cover your head.